Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/handy-incremental-parser.md

 ### Problem

-Most of the programming language compilers usually process source code files at once.
+Most programming language compilers usually process source code files at once.
 Compilation time using this approach is proportional to the overall source code size in best case.
-In practice the time may grow to seconds and even minutes as the code base is growing.
+In practice, the time may grow to seconds, and even minutes, as the code base grows.

 This approach is not suitable for writing language support plugins for code editors and IDEs for two reasons:

  * The editor must always be in touch with source code's syntax and semantics.
- * Small and frequent changes end users make to the source code should be indexed immediately, without any significant time delays.
+ * Small and frequent changes that end users make to the source code should be indexed immediately, without any significant time delays.

 Another problem is that PL compilers and appropriate IDE plugins are usually developed separately for each code editor.

-The solution for these problems might be designing compiler's front-end to work as a compilation server in incremental fashion:
+The solution to these problems might be designing compiler's front-end to work as a compilation server in an incremental fashion:

- * It should provide external code editors with API to obtain metadata on its internal compilation state.
-Such as source code's syntax structure, semantic references and possible actual errors in the code.
+ * It should provide external code editors with an API to obtain metadata on its internal compilation state.
+Such as the source code's syntax structure, semantic references and errors in the code.
 So the editor can utilise this information to provide end user with a set of conventional IDE tools such as code refactoring, jump-to-definition, variable renaming, syntax and error highlighting.
  * The compilation server should work continuously by caching all the metadata including AST and semantic references.
-So this information can be reused to resume compilation process when source code is changed.
-Therefore compilation performance will be relative not to the overall codebase size, but the size of the changes end user makes to the code.
+This information can be reused to resume the compilation process when the source code is changed.
+Therefore, compilation performance will be relative not to the overall codebase size, but to the size of the changes that the end user makes to the code.

-In other words the idea is to move code editor's conventional responsibilities to compiler's side.
+In other words, the idea is to move the code editor's conventional responsibilities to the compiler's side.
 So the compiler becomes universal reusable component for a set of code editors and IDEs.
 Whereas the editor works as a thin client that depends on compilation server.
 The advantage of this approach is simplifying development of PL plugins for code editors and IDEs, and unification of their support.

 The heart of the compiler's front-end is a source code parser.
-And the parser of incremental compiler should work in incremental fashion as well.
+And the parser of the incremental compiler should work in incremental fashion as well.

-And here is an issue.
-There are a lot of tools to build ordinary parsers based on predefined programming language grammar.
+Here is an issue: there are a lot of tools to build ordinary parsers based on predefined programming language grammar.
 These include generators such as [YACC](http://www.quut.com/c/ANSI-C-grammar-y.html) and [ANTLR](http://www.antlr.org/) or combinators such as